zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The library contains the following Spring security filters and handlers:

 - `com.ca.apiml.security.common.content.BasicContentFilter` - Authenticates the credentials from the basic authorization header.
 The filter in the `SecurityConfiguration` class is used to secure content with basic authentication.
 The credentials are extracted from the request header and are passed to the `GatewayLoginProvider`, which calls the `/login` endpoint.
 - `com.ca.apiml.security.common.content.CookieContentFilter` - Authenticates the JWT token that is stored in the cookie.
 This filter in a `SecurityConfiguration` is used to secure content with the JWT token stored in the cookie.
-The token is extracted from the cookie and passed to the `GatewayTokenProvider`, which calls the `/query` endpoint.
+The JWT token is extracted from the cookie and passed to the `GatewayTokenProvider`, which calls the `/query` endpoint.
 - `SuccessfulLoginHandler` - Handles the successful login
 - `UnauthorizedHandler` - Handles unauthorized access
 - `BasicAuthUnauthorizedHandler` - Handles unauthorized access in the case of basic authentication